Building Community: Insights from David Buckingham, Registry Interim, Vice President for Student Affairs

 David Buckingham

-Registry Member
+Registry Interim

 In the heart of Hobbs, New Mexico, Interim Student Affairs Officer David Buckingham embodies a holistic approach to student engagement and community building.
 With a wealth of experience in student affairs, he emphasizes the importance of relationships in fostering a vibrant campus life.